Introduction to the AMT MSc programme

-The MSc/Diploma in Acoustics and Music Technology (AMT) is an exciting one-year taught Masters degree that provides a broad-based foundation in the musical and multimedia applications of acoustics and audio technology.
+The MSc in Acoustics and Music Technology (AMT) is a challenging and exciting taught Masters degree, hosted by the Acoustics and Audio Group, that provides a broad-based foundation in the technical, musical and multimedia applications of acoustics and modern music technology.

 Apply for a place on the MSc